Castau/React_First_Week/README.md

 ### Comments to the individual assignments
+#### 3 Composing Components, Props-1
+#### d) >Make sure you understand why the parenthesis is needed after the return statement in the App component, and not in the Welcome Component.
+Since the return statement has more than one line of code a parenthesis is needed.
+This is because JavaScript will automatically insert a semicolon at the end of the line which the return statement is on, if possible.
+The parenthesis make this impossible.

 #### 3 Composing Components, Props-2
 #### d)
 To solve this I used the native shape() function, but I'm unsure if this is the correct way of assigning type checks on an object: